ARMmbed/mbed-os-5-docs/docs/reference/api/rtos/RtosTimer.md

 <span class="warnings">**Deprecated**: The EventQueue has superseded the RtosTimer.
 The RtosTimer and EventQueue duplicate the functionality of timing events outside of interrupt context; however, the EventQueue has additional features to handle deferring other events to multiple contexts.</span>

-Use the [RtosTimer](https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/classrtos_1_1_rtos_timer.html) class to create and control timer functions in the system.
+Use the <a href="https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/classrtos_1_1_rtos_timer.html" target="_blank">RtosTimer</a> class to create and control timer functions in the system.
 A timer function is called when a time period expires, so both one-shot and periodic timers are possible.
 You can start, restart or stop a timer.

 The thread `osTimerThread` handles timers.
 Callback functions run under the control of this thread and may use CMSIS-RTOS API calls.